 Uh, the only trick is, you won’t find fresh piri-piri hot peppers stateside.
 Stepping in for piri-piri peppers are Thai bird (top two photos), red jalapeño, santaka, arbol, cayenne, or Tabasco, depending on availability as well as personal heat preference and tolerance.
 You can find dried piri-piri peppers.
 They pack a wallop, so experiment with the amounts so that you get the sauce you deserve.

-For those concerned about the health risks of allowing raw garlic to steep in olive oil, don’t fret.
-Shirley O. Corriher, food scientist and author of Cookwise: The Hows and Whys of Successful Cooking, says that due to the sauce’s high acidity and oxygen content, there’s no problem.
+For those concerned about the health risks of allowing raw garlic to steep in olive oil, Shirley O. Corriher, food scientist and author of Cookwise: The Hows and Whys of Successful Cooking, says that due to the sauce’s high acidity, there’s no problem.
 In fact, she added: “I’d be tempted to eat it myself.”

-- 4 to 8 hot chiles, depending on the heat
+- 4 to 8 fresh hot chilis, depending on the heat (see LC Note above)

 - 2 garlic cloves, minced